 (1) In this section —

-“remote communication” means communicating by way of a videolink or other device by which, at the same time, the judge or judges constituting the court can see and hear a person who is at another place and who would otherwise be attending the court in person, and vice versa;
+remote communication means communicating by way of a videolink or other device by which, at the same time, the judge or judges constituting the court can see and hear a person who is at another place and who would otherwise be attending the court in person, and vice versa;

-“review proceedings” means proceedings under subsection (2) for the review of a preventative detention order.
+review proceedings means proceedings under subsection (2) for the review of a preventative detention order.

-(2) As soon as practicable after a person (the “subject”) is first taken into custody, or is first in detention, under a preventative detention order the police officer detaining the subject must bring the subject before the General Division of the Supreme Court for a review of the order.
+(2) As soon as practicable after a person (the subject) is first taken into custody, or is first in detention, under a preventative detention order the police officer detaining the subject must bring the subject before the General Division of the Supreme Court for a review of the order.

 (3) If the preventative detention order was made by a judge, the court in the review proceedings is not to be constituted by or so as to include that judge.